-Furthermore, outpatient rehabilitation is only approved if the health disorders affect the patient’s day-to-day independence; however, these only include activities that are considered basic human needs.
+Furthermore, outpatient rehabilitation is only approved if the health disorders affect the patient’s day-to-day independence; however, these only include activities that are considered to be basic human needs.
 This means that health limitations, which make it impossible for the patient to pursue hobbies or other activities, are not necessarily criteria for outpatient rehabilitation.

-Usually, inpatient geriatric rehabilitation is given preference.
+Usually, inpatient geriatric rehabilitation is preferred to outpatient rehabilitation.
 The patient stays at the facility and receives intensive care and treatment 5 or 6 days per week.
 However, demand is also increasing for outpatient methods, which have their own advantages.
-For older patients, it mainly means that they are able to stay in their familiar environment.
+For older patients, it mostly means that they are able to stay in their familiar environment.

-However, outpatient treatment does not mean that the patient is treated at home.
+However, in outpatient treatment, the patient is not treated at home.
 Rather, they must visit the facility.
-Usually, support is available for this, since it can be assumed that the affected person cannot manage the journey alone; the clinic usually takes care of this.
+Usually, support is usually available for this, since it can be assumed that the affected person cannot manage the journey alone.
 This type of geriatric rehabilitation is also an optional interim solution between hospitalization and transition to normal daily life.
-It is also suitable, however, as a measure to prevent deterioration.
+It is also suitable for preventing deterioration.
 Therapy is spread over the whole day, which means the patient remains at the clinic throughout the day.

-The patient’s condition and general treatment goals are crucial for the scope of the arrangement.
-Patients suitable for this type of arrangement are generally mobile and can cope at home while they are not treated as inpatients or full inpatients.
-Nevertheless, it is intended for patients older than 65 years.
+The patient’s condition and the general treatment goals are crucial for the scope of the arrangement.
+Patients suitable for this type of arrangement are generally mobile and can cope at home while not being treated as inpatients.
 Application for reimbursement by the health insurance company is also required for outpatient rehabilitation and is made by the treating physician or hospital.
-In everyday life, patients eat breakfast and dinner at home.
-Snacks in between meals are served at the clinic.
+Patients usually eat breakfast and dinner at home, while snacks in-between meals are served at the clinic.

-The general practitioner is in charge of prescribing medication in this case.
-Therapeutic treatments are in accordance with those available at inpatient facilities.
+The general practitioner is in charge of prescribing medications.
+Treatments are in accordance with those available at inpatient facilities.